AMC Theatres

-AMC Entertainment Holdings, Inc. (d/b/a AMC Theatres, originally an abbreviation for American Multi-Cinema; often referred to simply as AMC and known in some countries as AMC Cinemas or AMC Multi-Cinemas) is an American movie theater chain founded in Kansas City, Missouri and now headquartered in Leawood, Kansas.
+AMC Entertainment Holdings, Inc. (doing business as AMC Theatres, originally an abbreviation for American Multi-Cinema; often referred to simply as AMC) is an American movie theater chain headquartered in Leawood, Kansas.
 It is the largest movie theater chain in the world.
-Founded in 1920, AMC has the largest share of the U.S. theater market ahead of Regal and Cinemark Theatres.
+Founded in Kansas City, Missouri in 1920, AMC has the largest share of the U.S. theater market, ahead of Regal Cinemas and Cinemark Theatres.
 After acquiring Odeon Cinemas, UCI Cinemas, and Carmike Cinemas in 2016, it became the largest movie theater chain in the world.
-It has 2,807 screens in 353 theatres in Europe and 7,755 screens in 593 theatres in the United States.
+It has 2,807 screens in 353 European theaters and 7,755 screens in 593 American theaters.

-The company is listed on the New York Stock Exchange; from 2012 to 2018, the Chinese conglomerate Wanda Group owned a majority stake in the company.
-Private equity firm Silver Lake Partners made a $600 million investment in AMC in September 2018, but the voting power of AMC shares is structured in such a way that Wanda Group still controlled the majority of AMC's board of directors.

-Amid financial downturns caused by the COVID-19 pandemic, in January 2021 Wanda's ownership was increasingly diluted due to new financing by AMC, as well as short squeezes that resulted in Silver Lake converting its $600 million debt holding to equity.
-In early-February 2021, Wanda converted its Class B shares to Class A shares, thus reducing its voting power to less than 50%.
+The company is listed on the New York Stock Exchange (ticker symbol: AMC); from 2012 to 2018, the Chinese conglomerate Wanda Group owned a majority stake in the company.
+Private equity firm Silver Lake Partners made a $600 million investment in AMC in September 2018, but the voting power of AMC shares was structured so that Wanda Group still controlled the majority of AMC's board of directors.
+Amid financial downturns caused by the COVID-19 lockdowns, in January 2021, Wanda's ownership was increasingly diluted due to new financing by AMC, as well as short squeezes that resulted in Silver Lake converting its $600 million debt holding to equity.
+In early February 2021, Wanda converted its Class B shares to Class A shares, thus reducing its voting power to less than 50%.
+On May 21, 2021, Wanda filed a 0.002% stake with the SEC, largely confirming the end of their involvement in AMC.

 History

-AMC Theatres was formed in 1920 by Maurice, Edward, and Barney Dubinsky, who had been traveling the Midwest performing melodramas and tent shows with actress Jeanne Eagels.
+AMC Theatres was founded in 1920 by Maurice, William, Irvin, Edward, and Barney Dubinsky, sons of Russian-Jewish immigrants Simon and Sarah Dubinsky.
+The Dubinsky brothers had been traveling the Midwest performing melodramas and tent shows with actress Jeanne Eagels.
 They purchased the Regent Theatre on 12th Street between Walnut and Grand in downtown Kansas City, Missouri.
-The Dubinskys eventually changed their name to Durwood, and the company they formed eventually became known as Durwood Theatres.
+Maurice, the oldest brother, died in 1929, and Barney left the company in 1936 after being injured in an auto accident.
+Edward, the youngest brother, eventually changed his last name to Durwood, and the company they formed eventually became known as Durwood Theatres, after a legal fight with his brothers.
 The chain also had theaters in St. Joseph and Jefferson City, Missouri and Leavenworth and Topeka, Kansas.

-When Edward's son Stanley left the U.S. Air Force after World War II he joined the company in 1945.
-He persuaded his father to build drive-in theaters and built them in St. Joseph, Jefferson City and Leavenworth.
+When Edward's son Stanley left the U.S. Air Force after World War II, he joined the company in 1945.
+He persuaded his father to build drive-in theaters in St. Joseph, Jefferson City, and Leavenworth.
 In 1947 they expanded further with the acquisition of the Liberty Theater in downtown Kansas City which they remodeled and renamed the Roxy.
-They won an anti-trust suit to enable them to show first-run product at the Roxy and went on to acquire all of the downtown cinemas in Kansas City including The Empire Theater, the Capri Theatre, the Midland Theatre and the Paramount Theatre.
+They won an antitrust suit to enable them to show first-run product at the Roxy and went on to acquire all of the downtown cinemas in Kansas City including The Empire Theater, the Capri Theatre, the Midland Theatre and the Paramount Theatre.